Fujinon XF 18mm f/1.4 R LM WR Samples

 Here are some sample images taken with Fujifilm’s brand new XF 18mm f/1.4 R LM WR wide angle prime.
 EXIF data shows once you click on a thumbnail.
 Raw captures are from a Fujifilm X-Pro2.
 Images were either processed in Adobe Lightroom Classic (v.10.2), or in Capture One Pro v21, and images were exported as 3000 pixels along their long edge for this gallery.
 Large JPEGs can be downloaded by clicking on the download link at the bottom right corner of the larger images.

 Locations I photographed at for this review include Simon Fraser University, UBC Botanical Gardens (Greenheart Tree Walk), White Rock city, plus night shots by the White Rock Pier and Promenade.
+I also added some shots from my trip to Vancouver Island to the gallery.

 Here is a link back to the accompanying review: Tested!
 Fujinon XF 18mm f/1.4 R LM WR